PiBrewing/craftbeerpi4-documentation/master/server-installation.md

 sudo pip3 install cbpi
 ```

-To install craftbeerpi4 from the repo which can be newer once 9in a while, please run the following command:
+To install craftbeerpi4 from the repo which can be newer once in a while, please run the following command:

 ```
 sudo pip3 install https://github.com/craftbeerpi/craftbeerpi4/archive/master.zip